Wide bottom allows for sautéing and making sauce. Cool, secure riveted handles. Safe for induction burners.

 Here are some other potential uses you may find interesting:

-A: While many traditional stock pots still have tall, straight sides, some newer designs differ, and they serve a practical purpose.
-When liquids in a cooking vessel become heated, they move upwards in the pot.
+A. While many traditional stockpots still have tall, straight sides, some newer designs differ, and they serve a practical purpose.
+When liquids in a cooking vessel become heated, they move upward in the pot.
 If the vessel is wider at the top (like a Dutch oven), some of that liquid flows outward and evaporates.
-A stock pot with a top that flares inward reduces this effect.
+A stockpot with a top that flares inward reduces this effect.

-Q: What’s the difference between a stock pot and the other large cooking vessels I see at the store (Dutch ovens, pasta pots, etc.)?
+Q. What’s the difference between a stockpot and the other large cooking vessels I see at the store, such as Dutch ovens or pasta pots?

 A. All of these cookware pieces can hold large quantities of water or broth, and most are oven-safe.
 However, some noticeable differences exist between the varieties.

 The sides of a true stockpot are either straight or flared slightly inward.
 This design allows the pot to transfer heat evenly from bottom to top while simultaneously minimizing liquid loss through evaporation.

 Unlike a stockpot, a Dutch oven is designed primarily for the oven.
 As such, its slightly flared sides allow more liquid to escape as steam.

 You might see a “stockpot” sold as part of a pasta cookware set.
 This large pot may be closer to a thin-walled soup pot or steamer than a true stockpot, and it may include a specially fitted colander or steamer as well.
 There’s nothing wrong with investing in a stockpot/pasta pot hybrid, but sometimes combination sets do not perform any one task particularly well.